 The Ghost of the Rock: Toronto’s 200-Year-Old Lighthouse Cold Case

-Standing 25 meters (82 feet) tall on the Toronto Islands, the Gibraltar Point Lighthouse is the city's oldest landmark.
+Standing 25 metres (82 feet) tall on the Toronto Islands, the Gibraltar Point Lighthouse is the city's oldest landmark.
 While it is now a peaceful spot for beachgoers, it was once a lonely, wind-swept outpost that witnessed Toronto's first and most famous unsolved murder.

 By JK Liu, CC BY-SA 4.0

-The lighthouse as it stands today
+The lighthouse as it stands today.

 The Royal Beginning